riordan/Logseq/pages/inq-datawarehouse GCP project structure.md

 - NEEDS: Improved information architecture for Inq-Datawarehouse BQ Project
-	- Purpose: The best place
+	- Purpose: The place to look for high-quality, vetted data that I feel confident